 - Practice balance and time management with all activities.
 The Resident Assistant position is the primary out-of-class responsibility for all Resident Assistants, second only to academics.
 Any extracurricular activity(ies) that would necessitate more than 10 hours a week (especially during evening hours) must be pre-approved by both the RA’s Faculty Resident and the Director of Residential Life and Housing.

 - Resident Assistants are not allowed to have any other type of employment, on or off campus, while they are employed as a Resident Assistant.
-(This does not include extended breaks and summer vacations).
+(This does not include extended breaks and summer vacations.)

 - Reside and be present on the floor, especially in the evenings and on ordinary weekends throughout both semesters, to assist the community as needs arise, including routine and extraordinary maintenance and emergencies.
-Faculty Residents will establish expectations for RAs in their particular communities for the number of hours the RAs are expected to be on their floors & present to their residents (outside of standard duty times & responsibilities).
+Faculty Residents will establish expectations for RAs in their particular communities for the number of hours the RAs are expected to be on their floors and present to their residents (outside of standard duty times and responsibilities).
 Typically, this expectation will be at least 10 hours per week.

 - Develop a community that promotes a healthy living environment and encourages respect for individuals and property.